courserarsa/Getting-and-Cleaning-Data/CodeBook.md

 * Definition: Identifier for the subjects performing the activities measured.
 * Values:  See item “C” under Inputs section above

-C3:C88 – [numeric]
+C3:C88 – Column Names listed below [numeric]
 * Definition: Average of each mean and standard deviation ‘feature’ for each activity and each subject, as a subset of item “C” under Inputs section above
-* Values:  See included Column Names listed below
+* Values:  Calculated numeric mean per activity/subject

 Column Names
 [1]	"activity"  				[2]	"subjectid"